GeoscienceAustralia/uncover-ml/docs/installation.rst

     git clone git@github.com:GeoscienceAustralia/uncover-ml
     cd uncover-ml

-Before the UncoverML package can be installed, there are some required packages that need to be isntalled first.
+Before the UncoverML package can be installed, there are some required packages that need to be installed first.

 .. code:: bash